-DISCUSSION: The Field Office Director, Fresno, California, denied the Application for Permission to Reapply for Admission into the United States after Deportation or Removal (Form I-212) and it is now before the Administrative Appeals Office (AAO) on appeal.
+DISCUSSION: The Field Office Director, Los Angeles, California, denied the Application for Permission to Reapply for Admission into the United States after Deportation or Removal (Form I-212) and it is now before the Administrative Appeals Office (AAO) on appeal.
 The appeal will be dismissed.

-The applicant is a native and citizen of Mexico who, on March 14, 1998, appeared at the Calexico, California port of entry.
-The applicant presented an I-586 border crossing card bearing the name 'The applicant was placed into secondary inspection.
-The applicant admitted that she was not the true owner of the document and that she did not have any documentation to enter the United States.
-The applicant admitted that she knew it was illegal to attempt to enter the United States using this document.
-The applicant failed to provide her true identity to immigration officers.
-The applicant was found to be inadmissible pursuant to section 212(a)(6)(C)(i) of the Immigration and Nationality Act (the Act), 8 U.S.C. § 1182(a)(6)(C)(i), for attempting to enter the United States by fraud.
-On March 14, 1998, the applicant was expeditiously removed from the United States pursuant to section 235(b)(1) of the Act, 8 U.S.C. § 1225(b)(1) under the name
+The applicant is a native and citizen of Mexico who, on March 30, 1997, appeared at the San Ysidro, California port of entry.
+The applicant presented a lawful permanent resident card bearing the name The applicant was placed into secondary inspection.
+The applicant admitted that she was not the true owner of the document and she did not have valid documentation to enter the United States.
+On March 31, 1997, the applicant was placed into immigration proceedings.
+On April 4, 1997, the immigration judge ordered the applicant removed from the United States.
+On the same day, the applicant was removed from the United States and returned to Mexico.